Old Ordnance Survey Maps of Berkshire

 • Bucks 56.05 Eton & Eton Wick 1899 - published 1994; intro by Judith Hunter

-Berkshire is also covered in our less detailed Inch to the Mile maps.
+We also cover the whole of Berkshire in our Inch to the Mile series.
 Here are the principal sheets for the county:

-• 255 South Chilterns 1886 introduction by Elizabeth Lockwood
+• 255 South Chilterns 1886 - published 1997; intro by Elizabeth Lockwood.
+Includes a map of Chalfont St Peter

-• 268 Mid Berkshire 1885 introduction by Christopher Board
+• 268 Mid Berkshire 1885 - published 1999; intro by Christopher Board.
+Includes a map of Aldermaston

-• 269 Windsor Forest & District 1897 introduction by Christopher Board
+• 269 Windsor Forest & District 1897 - published 1998; intro by Christopher Board.
+Includes a map of Stanwell

-Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-They cost just £ 2.50 each.
+• Most maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
+For some adjacent counties go to the Chilterns page.
 For a full list of English maps, return to the England page

 Alan Godfrey Maps, Prospect Business Park, Leadgate, Consett, DH8 7PW.
 Tel 01207 583388